yingweiwo

 Pharmacodynamics

-Palmitic acid is the first fatty acid produced during lipogenesis (fatty acid synthesis) and from which longer fatty acids can be produced.
-Palmitate negatively feeds back on acetyl-CoA carboxylase (ACC) which is responsible for converting acetyl-ACP to malonyl-ACP on the growing acyl chain, thus preventing further palmitate generation
+Palmitic acid is the first fatty acid produced during lipogenesis (fatty acid synthesis) and is fundamental to the synthesis of longer-chain fatty acids.
+Palmitate has a negative feedback effect on acetyl-CoA carboxylase (ACC), which is responsible for converting acetyl-CoA carboxylase (acetyl-ACP) on the ever-growing acyl chain into malonyl-CoA carboxylase (malonyl-ACP), thereby preventing further formation of palmitate.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.